magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/mail-templates.md

 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

-ThingsBoard provides default system mail message templates with sample content, which can be customized individually from the list.
+IoT Hub provides default system mail message templates with sample content, which can be customized individually from the list.

 To do this, following steps:
  - Go to the "**White Labeling**" page -> "**Mail Templates**" tab;